sagemath/sagewiki_to_gh-2022-10-10/DsageNg/TwistedTalk/150_Non-Obvious_Magic.md

+## page was renamed from GlennTarbox/TwistedTalk/150 Non-Obvious Magic
 ## Please edit system and help pages ONLY in the moinmaster wiki!
 For more
 ## information, please see MoinMaster:MoinPagesEditorGroup.
 ##master-page:SlideTemplate